baudal01/Sources/README.md

 une modif

-Je suis cette formation pour apprendre à mieux maitriser GitLab (test)
+Je suis cette formation pour apprendre à mieux maitriser GitLab (test).
 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.